zchee/golang-wiki/Modules.md

 * [github.com/marwan-at-work/mod](https://github.com/marwan-at-work/mod)
   * Command line tool to automatically upgrade/downgrade major versions for modules
   * Automatically adjusts `go.mod` files and related import statements in go source code
-  * Helps with upgrades, or when first opting in to modules with a v2+ package
+  * Helps with upgrades, or when first opting into modules with a v2+ package
 * [github.com/akyoto/mgit](https://github.com/akyoto/mgit)
   * Lets you view & control semver tags of all of your local projects
   * Shows untagged commits and lets you tag them all at once (`mgit -tag +0.0.1`)